 ii.
-Congestion and traffic displacement maintenance schemes.
+Congestion and traffic displacement resulting from road improvement and maintenance schemes.
 Air Quality + ++ + ++ ++ ++ ++ +/- + Delivery of the Regional Transport Strategy will have largely very positive impacts on air quality, although some impacts are potentially negative and could lead to disbenefits.
 Road transport is currently the main contributor to poor air quality in Crieff, Dundee and Perth.
-The Regional Transport Strategy seeks to reduce the need reduce the indiscriminate use of the car within the region in a shift to sustainable modes of transport.
+The Regional Transport Strategy seeks to reduce the need to travel, to reduce reliance on the private car, to reduce the indiscriminate use of the car within the region in a shift to sustainable modes of transport.
 It aims to encourage more responsible car use.
 The Regional Transport Strategy also sees to reduce congestion.
-For journeys where the car is the most suitable mode of transport, the Strategy seeks to enable and encourage car sharing and car clubs as well as the use the impact of transport on air quality.
+For journeys where the car is the most suitable mode of transport, the Strategy seeks to enable and encourage car sharing and car clubs as well as the use of low emission vehicles, all of which will help to reduce the impact of transport on air quality.
 Those impacts identified as potentially negative for air quality and which will require mitigation, are: i.
 An increase in waterborne freight and a respective increase in shipping and subsequent traffic around the Port of Dundee, currently within an AQMA;